 May 10, 2019 Environmental organizations send a letter to DOE requesting a public hearing on the proposed energy efficiency testing waiver process.
 DOE denies this request on May 15, 2019.

 June 11, 2019 Environmental organizations send another letter to DOE to appeal the Department’s denial of their request for a public hearing.

 Jan.
 15, 2020 DOE releases its final “process rule” which changes how the agency conducts rulemaking for new or revised energy conservation standards for consumer products and certain equipment.
 DOE has said the updated process would “increase transparency, accountability, and regulatory certainty for the American people.”
 Others say that the new rule raises the bar for rules by setting an energy-saving “threshold” that updated or new rules must meet and it gives the industry too much power over the test procedures to determine standards.

 Jan.
-31, 2017 DOE publishes notice in the Federal Register that it is delaying the final ceiling fan standard effective date for 60 days to review the rule.
-On the same day, DOE publishes notice that it is delaying the walk-in freezer standards effective date to March 21, 2017.
+31, 2017 DOE publishes a notice in the Federal Register that it is delaying the final ceiling fan standard effective date for 60 days in order to review the rule.
+On the same day, DOE publishes a notice that it is delaying the walk-in freezer standards effective date to March 21, 2017.

 March 31, 2017 Nine states, New York City, and a Pennsylvania regulator, petition the Second Circuit over the Trump Administration’s failure to finalize the ceiling fan efficiency standards.

-May 24, 2017 DOE published notice that it will finalize the original ceiling fan rule, including original effective dates, without change.
+May 24, 2017 DOE finalizes the original ceiling fan rule, including original effective dates, without change.